Reading for meaning in science

 Directed activities related to texts (DARTs) encourages students to interact with a text.
 Good DARTs ask pupils to use and understand information as opposed to simply moving it from one place to another.
 This DART gets students to use a labelled diagram of a lung to complete some text.
 Students then use the text to annotate the lung diagram.
 Students demonstrate understanding through use and modification of the text.

 Reading science text for meaning.
-We often give students quite complex text to read in science lessons that contains a variety of words, both scientific and non-scientific.
+We often give students quite complex texts to read in science.
 Science teachers tend to spend time supporting students to understand key scientific terms (tier 3 words), but skirt around the more general language (tier 2 words).
 This task supports students to read for meaning by unpicking the meaning of specific words.
 Students read the passage and discuss the meaning of a number of words underlined in the text, both scientific and non-scientific.
 Students select other words that have similar meanings to those underlined in the passage.
 This simple activity can be adapted for a variety of topics, age-groups and texts.
 (PDF)

 Spend time helping students to understand the origin of words and their morphology (roots, prefixes and suffixes).
 What does ology, bio- and ex- mean?
 Teach students that endo, a Greek prefix meaning within, inner, absorbing, or containing and suddenly endothermic, endosymbiosis and endocytosis make a little more sense.
 Tell a student that the word atom comes from the Greek atomos, meaning indivisible, and I guarantee that atom will i) be be remembered and ii) be used correctly.
 You can explore etymology of specific words here.